KazimirAlvis/Global-360-Theme/THEME-UPDATES.md

 - If you cut a manual release, keep the same structure for consistency (e.g., `1.0.20251009130545`)

 ### Release History

+#### v1.0.20251021241001 (2025-10-21)
+- Updated primary navigation hover/focus states to use the brand green while keeping the CTA button styling intact, and reset default `.post`/`.page` margins to zero for tighter layouts.

 #### v1.0.20251021234500 (2025-10-21)
 - Restrict Google review debug details to the WordPress admin area so public pages only show the friendly “No reviews yet” message and call-to-action.